-First Violation:

-The faculty member discovering the breach shall notify the Lead Faculty and complete a Misconduct form.
-The misconduct form will be brought to Administrative Council; student will receive a written warning.
-Further disciplinary action will be decided by Administrative Council.
+First Event: The faculty member discovering the breach shall notify the Lead Faculty and complete a Misconduct form.
+The misconduct form will be brought to Administrative Council; student will receive a written warning with any further disciplinary action will be decided by Administrative Council.